 Making a good faith effort to maintain a drug-free workplace through the implementation of subparagraphs (A) through (E) above.

 18. Employment Eligibility Verification.
-As required by IC § 22-5-1.7, the Contractor swears or affirms under the penalties of perjury that the Contractor does not knowingly employ an unauthorized alien.
-The Contractor further agrees that:
+As required by IC § 22-5-1.7, Delta Dental swears or affirms under the penalties of perjury that Delta Dental does not knowingly employ an unauthorized alien.
+Delta Dental further agrees that:

-A. The Contractor shall enroll in and verify the work eligibility status of all his/her/its newly hired employees through the E-Verify program as defined in IC § 22-5-1.7-3.
-The Contractor is not required to participate should the E-Verify program cease to exist.
-Additionally, the Contractor is not required to participate if the Contractor is self-employed and does not employ any employees.
+A. Delta Dental shall enroll in and verify the work eligibility status of all his/her/its newly hired employees through the E-Verify program as defined in IC § 22-5-1.7-3.
+Delta Dental is not required to participate should the E-Verify program cease to exist.
+Additionally, Delta Dental is not required to participate if Delta Dental is self-employed and does not employ any employees.

-B. The Contractor shall not knowingly employ or contract with an unauthorized alien.
-The Contractor shall not retain an employee or contract with a person that the Contractor subsequently learns is an unauthorized alien.
+B. Delta Dental shall not knowingly employ or contract with an unauthorized alien.
+Delta Dental shall not retain an employee or contract with a person that Delta Dental subsequently learns is an unauthorized alien.

-C. The Contractor shall require his/her/its subcontractors, who perform work under this Contract, to certify to the Contractor that the subcontractor does not knowingly employ or contract with an unauthorized alien and that the subcontractor has enrolled and is participating in the E-Verify program.
-The Contractor agrees to maintain this certification throughout the duration of the term of a contract with a subcontractor.
+C. Delta Dental shall require his/her/its subcontractors, who perform work under this Contract, to certify to Delta Dental that the subcontractor does not knowingly employ or contract with an unauthorized alien and that the subcontractor has enrolled and is participating in the E-Verify program.
+Delta Dental agrees to maintain this certification throughout the duration of the term of a contract with a subcontractor.

-The State may terminate for default if the Contractor fails to cure a breach of this provision no later than thirty (30) days after being notified by the State.
+The State may terminate for default if Delta Dental fails to cure a breach of this provision no later than thirty (30) days after being notified by the State.

-19. Employment Option.
-If the State determines that it would be in the State’s best interest to hire an employee of the Contractor, the Contractor will release the selected employee from any non-competition agreements that may be in effect.
-This release will be at no cost to the State or the employee.
+19. Employment Option - Deleted.

-20. Force Majeure.
-In the event that either party is unable to perform any of its obligations under this Contract or to enjoy any of its benefits because of natural disaster or decrees of governmental bodies not the fault of the affected party (hereinafter referred to as a “Force Majeure Event”), the party who has been so affected shall immediately or as soon as is reasonably possible under the circumstances give notice to the other party and shall do everything possible to resume performance.
-Upon receipt of such notice, all obligations under this Contract shall be immediately suspended.
-If the period of nonperformance exceeds thirty (30) days from the receipt of notice of the Force Majeure Event, the party whose ability to perform has not been so affected may, by giving written notice, terminate this Contract.
+20. Force Majeure - Deleted.

 21. Funding Cancellation.
 As required by Financial Management Circular 2007-1 and IC § 5-22-17-5, when the Director of the State Budget Agency makes a written determination that funds are not appropriated or otherwise available to support continuation of performance of this Contract, this Contract shall be canceled.
 A determination by the Director of State Budget Agency that funds are not appropriated or otherwise available to support continuation of performance shall be final and conclusive.